Keeping data stakeholders on the same page.

 Data Contracts & Schema Registry

-Are your schemas defined and shared with stakeholders?
+Are your schemas and data contracts shared with stakeholders?

 Schemabook facilitates collaboration on Data Contracts.
 In addition to providing a central schema registry, we keep stakeholders on the same page.
 Stakeholders can communicate with the data producer directly.
 They can understand the SLAs and focus on data quality which ultimately leads to more actionable data.